Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

    >
    >Force entry a FSM,  specify entry state is optional.
    >
-   >Use "fsm_path" to indicate the target FSMï¼Œand use "entry_state_name" to indicate the target Entry State.
+   >Use "fsm_path" to indicate the target FSM, and use "entry_state_name" to indicate the target Entry State.
    >
    >If the parameter "fsm_path" is a valid path, it will execute a specific force entry behavior as follows: starting from the beginning of the current running path of HFSM and use the parameter "fsm_path" to match from front, until the element before the different one, these matched element will be a new array path by order, for indicating the FSM which should be exited.
 After the FSM exited, it will enter the Entry State which is indicated by you parameters( If you ignore the parameter "entry_state_name", the target State which will be entered is the exist Entry State in the target FSM).
    >